Here, a diverse collection of projects with notes & audio.

 Gossiping involves everything I want in chamber music: secretive conversation, gleeful indulgence, mockery, cruelty, misery, and further amusement.
 The cyclic nature of the practice—as in, secrets are fun until they hurt someone, and fun again when one forgets about the sting—informs the structure of the piece.
 In Part I, a persistent, jaunty gossip element alternates with lyrical passages and whispery exchanges among the instruments.
 Part 2 is steely, severe, full of sinking harmony, but of course the perky stuff creeps back in.

-In the land of unpitched percussion (instruments of indefinite pitch) dynamics and pitch contour prevail.
+In the land of unpitched percussion (instruments of indefinite pitch) rhythm, dynamics, timbre, and pitch contour prevail.
 Here, each player has a collection of five primary instruments, outlining an even, low-to-high pitch contour; the drums occupy the low register, and the wood instruments occupy the high register.
 Though none of the instruments used in this piece is “pitched,” the entire collection constitutes a wide, graded pitch spectrum—from the deep kick drum to the piercing deskbells—suitable for recognizable themes.

 excerpt from the studio recording.
 David Kaplan, harpsichord; Hassan Anderson, oboe; Stuart Stephenson, trumpet; Lee Jarzembak, tuba; Conrad Winslow; conductor